 At Rowland, under the guidance of animation teacher Larry Kurnarsky, Kim learned the importance of story.
 Every part of the animation should support it.
 They can either push a story or hinder it.
 His experience taught him the power of storytelling through drawing.

 Kim tried and failed to get an entry-level job as an animator straight out of high school.
-He decided to enroll in a Character Animation Program at CalArts.
+He decided to enrol in a Character Animation Program at CalArts.
 There he learned a great deal about all the aspects of filmmaking.
 Learning the different stages helped him develop truly solid characters for animation.